yangjc-xu/check-cox-int/README.md

 ---

 ### `wrapper-scripts/`
-Contains R scripts that iterate through all sub-folders in the correct order, eliminating the need for manual navigation and ensuring that the regenerated outputs match those in `figures`.
+Contains R scripts that iterate through all sub-folders in the correct order, eliminating the need for manual navigation and ensuring that the regenerated outputs match those in `figures`:

-Run the following scripts:
-- `wrapper-scripts/run simulations.R` to generate simulation results
+- `wrapper-scripts/run simulations.R`
-- `wrapper-scripts/render_figures.R` to generate figures
+- `wrapper-scripts/render_figures.R`

 ---